 Source: Rosemary Gladstar, from her book, Medicinal Herbs, a Beginner’s Guide (I highly recommend)

 Feverfew is just a beautiful flowering plant.
 The little white flowers with sunny centers never fail to cheer me up and bring lots of butterflies and bees!
 But better yet, Feverfew has some pretty amazing medicinal qualities!

 Feverfew is a nervine herb, helping to soothe and calm the nerves.
 In addition to this effect, Feverfew is thought to have "specific application against migraine and low spirits.
 Part of its anti-migraine effect is due to anti-inflammatory activity and part due to the positive bitter digestive effects."

-If you are interested in this tincture specifically for migraine help, it is best to take a small amount on a daily basis instead of trying to treat a migraine at its onset.
+If you are interested in this tincture specifically for migraine help, it is best to take a small amount on a daily basis instead of trying to treat a terrible migraine at its onset.

 Safety Factor: Do not take while pregnant without the advice of a physician.